 MP for Cambridge

-Daniel Zeichner is the Labour (Co-op) MP for Cambridge, first elected in 2015.
-He currently sits on the Science, Innovation and Technology Committee and serves on the Dogs (Protection of Livestock) (Amendment) Bill committee.
-He has previously held a ministerial role in DEFRA from July 2024 to September 2025 and served as a Shadow Minister for Environment, Food and Rural Affairs from 2020 to 2024.
+Daniel Zeichner is Labour (Co-op) MP for Cambridge, first elected in 2015.
+He is a member of the Science, Innovation and Technology Committee (since 2025-10-27) and sits on the Dogs (Protection of Livestock) (Amendment) Bill committee (since 2025-05-21); he previously served as Minister of State for DEFRA (2024–2025) and as Shadow Minister for Environment, Food and Rural Affairs.

-Declared financial interests include two entries: a miscellaneous entry and shareholdings.
+Declared financial interests include two items: one miscellaneous entry and one shareholding.

 Generated 21 February 2026